-Objectives are the milestones that your business needs to achieve in order to achieve their goal.
-They provide a clear cut direction regarding the goal.
-Using OKR, you can easily set all your main objectives relating to your team, business or your personal life at a time.
+Objectives are the milestones that your business needs to achieve in order to achieve its goal.
+They provide a clear-cut direction regarding the goal.
+Using OKR, you can easily set all your main objectives relating to your team, business, or your personal life at a time.
 The objectives are often qualitative and hard to measure.
 That’s where Key Results come in.

 For every objective, there are some measurable outcomes that you can add as key results so that you can easily track the progress of your objectives.
 These results are based upon the KPIs, which matter the most in terms of meeting your decided objectives.
 They are also very effective to discover the hurdles while chasing those objectives in order to make necessary adjustments to them.

 Characteristics of Objectives